MicrosoftDocs/azure-dev-docs/articles/python/tutorial-deploy-python-web-app-azure-container-apps-03.md

 ## Prerequisites

-To follow set up continuous deployment, you'll need:
+To set up continuous deployment, you'll need:

-* The resources created in the previous article of this tutorial, which includes an [Azure Container Registry][9] and a container app in [Azure Container Apps][8].
+* The resources created in the previous article of this tutorial series, which includes an [Azure Container Registry][9] and a container app in [Azure Container Apps][8].

 * A GitHub account where you forked the sample code ([Django][1] or [Flask][2]) and you can connect to from Azure Container Apps.
 (If you downloaded the sample code instead of forking, make sure you push your local repo to your GitHub account.)